 I love fresh applesauce, but I’m busy and don’t always have time to make it.
 So when apple season comes in I make applesauce galore.

-Well, now you know of 12 different ways to preserve your foods.
+Well, now you know of 12 different food preservation methods.
 Plus, you have multiple recipes to help you along whichever food preservation path you choose.